 Unequal effects of the COVID-19 pandemic on scientists,a survey of principal investigators indicating that female scientists, and, especially, scientists with young children experienced a substantial decline in time devoted to research.

-These links are followed by brief contributions written during the second half of April 2020 by CWM members and CWM ambassodors from different countries all over the world on what the COVID-19 crisis has meant for their lives as women in mathematics.
+These links are followed by brief contributions written by CWM members, CWM ambassodors or other women in mathematics from different countries all over the world on what the COVID-19 crisis has meant for their lives.

 In Pakistan I went on 12th of March to my university, the university of Peshawar, in Pakistan, after that we were told to stay homes, all the universities,schools and college were closed because of Covid-19.
 Though the situation in Pakistan is not that worse like other countries in the world, even then due to our safety, we are locked in our houses.
 I did many things at home, I tried new recipes, read new research articles in my area, did home work with my two kids, a twelve year boy and a five years old daughter, playing games with kids, offering daily prayers with my husband and kids, watching TV along with my husband.
 Some times we feel bore at home my kids ask, when will we be able to go to parks and restaurants, we don't know the true answers.
 I tell them we will go soon, hope fully.